maxpenner/DECT-NR-Plus-SDR/README.md

 |    $4$    |         $10.42$         |          $20.83$          |
 |    $8$    |         $10.42$         |          $10.42$          |

 In general, it is best for the FT to keep both transmit power and sensitivity constant, and only for the PT to adjust its own transmit power and sensitivity.
-The objective of the PT in the uplink is to achieve a specific receive power at the FT, such that all PTs in the uplink are received with similar power levels.
+The objective of the PT is to achieve a specific receive power at the FT, such that all PTs in the uplink are received with similar power levels.
 Moreover, every AGC that is leveled to the STF of a beacon should leave a margin of approx. $10 dB$.
 This is necessary because beamforming can cause the level of the STF of the beacon and the data field of other packets to diverge considerably.

 ## Resampling